-Before you load your firearm, open the action and be certain that no ammunition is in the chamber or magazine.
-Then glance through the barrel to be sure it is clear of any obstruction.
+Before you load your firearm, open the action and be certain that no ammunition is in the chamber or magazine Then glance through the barrel to be sure it is clear of any obstruction.
 Even a small bit of mud, snow, excess lubricating oil, or grease in the bore can cause dangerously increased pressures, causing the barrel to bulge or even burst on firing, which can cause injury to the shooter and bystanders.
-Make it a habit to clean the bore with a cleaning rod and patch to wipe away anti-rust compounds in the gun each time immediately before you shoot it.
+Make it a habit to cause injury to the shooter and dystanders, make it a habit to clean the bore with a cleaning rod and patch to wipe away anti-rust compounds in the gun each time immediately before you shoot it.
 If the noise or recoil on firing seems weak, or doesn't seem quite "right", cease firing immediately and be sure to check that no obstruction or projectile has become lodged in the barrel.